-Engaging in a Pattern or Practice of Knowingly Hiring or Continuing to Employ Unauthorized Aliens aliens (or continuing to employ aliens knowing that they are or have become unauthorized to work in the United States) after Nov.
+Engaging in a Pattern or Practice of Knowingly Hiring or Continuing to Employ Unauthorized Aliens

+Persons or entities who are convicted of having engaged in a pattern or practice of knowingly hiring unauthorized aliens (or continuing to employ aliens knowing that they are or have become unauthorized to work in the United States) after Nov.
 6, 1986, may face fines and/or six months imprisonment.